 Dr. Ray R. Irani.
 Dr. Ray R. Irani, 77, has served as a Director of the Company since October 2007.
 Dr. Irani became Executive Chairman of Occidental Petroleum Corporation, an international oil and gas exploration and production company as well as a major North American chemical manufacturer, in May 2011 after serving as Chairman and Chief Executive Officer from 1990 to 2011.
 He has been a director of Occidental since 1984 and served as President and Chief Operating Officer of Occidental from 1984 to 1990.
-Dr. Irani is a director of the American Petroleum Institute and serves on the Board of Directors of The TCW Group.
-He is a member of the American Chemical Society, the American Institute of Chemists, Inc., the California Business Roundtable, The Conference Board, the Council on Foreign Relations, the National Association of Manufacturers, the National Committee on United States-China Relations, the National Petroleum Council, Sigma Xi-The Scientific Research Society and the U.S.-Saudi Arabian Business Council.
-He is the U.S.

-Chairman of the U.S.-U.A.E.
+Dr. Irani is a director of the American Petroleum Institute.
+He is a member of the California Business Roundtable, The Conference Board, the Council on Foreign Relations, the National Association of Manufacturers, the National Committee on United States-China Relations, the National Petroleum Council, and Sigma Xi - The Scientific Research Society.
+He is the U.S. Chairman of the U.S.-U.A.E.
 Business Council.
 Dr. Irani is a Trustee of the University of Southern California, Co-Chair of the Board of the American University of Beirut and a member of the Lebanese American University Board of Trustees.
-He is a member of the Board of Governors of Town Hall Los Angeles and the Los Angeles World Affairs Council, and serves on the Advisory Boards of RAND's Center for Middle East Public Policy and the Atlantic Council's Rafik Hariri Center for the Middle East.
+He is a member of the Board of Governors of Town Hall Los Angeles and the Los Angeles World Affairs Council, and serves on the Advisory Board of RAND's Center for Middle East Public Policy and the Atlantic Council's International Advisory Board.

 After the opening of Wynn Macau in 2006, the Company sought additional representation on the Board by executives with experience in managing international operations and with keen insight into issues relevant to companies with global operations, which are of increasing importance to the Company.
-Dr. Irani was elected to the Board of Directors in 2007 as a result of that extensive international experience gained from serving as the long time Chairman and Chief Executive Officer of Occidental Petroleum Corporation, an international oil and gas exploration and production company with operations throughout the world.
+Dr. Irani was elected to the Board of Directors in 2007 as a result of that extensive international experience gained from serving as the long-time Chairman and Chief Executive Officer of Occidental Petroleum Corporation, an international oil and gas exploration and production company with operations throughout the world.